CiLCA - Certificate in Local Council Administration

 What work is involved and how long will it take ?

-- a compulsory module training session to be completed before you take the course (2 hours)
+- a compulsory 'intro' module training session to be completed before you take the course (2 hours)

-- Up to 10 hours, one to one time with trainer while portfolio is being compiled and submitted (this can be emails, texts, phone calls or face to face meetings)
+- Up to 2 hours of one-to-one time with trainer while portfolio is being compiled and submitted (this can be emails, texts, phone calls or face-to-face meetings)

 It should take between 6 and 12 months to complete and submit your portfolio.